-As at 1 January 2018, the Group held instruments hedging fluctuations in cash flows related to issued bonds and resulting from the interest rate risk.
+As at 1 January 2018 the Company held instruments hedging fluctuations in cash flows related to issued bonds and resulting from the interest rate risk.
 These interest rate swaps are subject to hedge accounting.

-An analysis of risks and rewards related to the adoption of the hedge accounting solutions introduced by IFRS 9 Financial Instruments in light of the Group's portfolio of financial instruments revealed that the principles defined in IAS 39 Financial Instruments: Recognition and Measurement should still be applied.
-It is not expected that the application of IFRS 9 Financial Instruments in the part concerning hedge accounting will have a material impact on the Group's consolidated financial statements as regards its transactions.
+An analysis of risks and rewards related to the adoption of the hedge accounting solutions introduced by IFRS 9 Financial Instruments in light of the Company's portfolio of financial instruments revealed that the principles defined in IAS 39 Financial Instruments: Recognition and Measurement should still be applied.
+It is not expected that the application of the provisions of IFRS 9 Financial Instruments concerning hedge accounting will have a material impact on the Company's financial statements as regards its transactions.
 The Company has been monitoring the work carried out by the International Accounting Standards Board with respect to IFRS 9 Financial Instruments related to hedge accounting and the date of the obligatory application of the hedge accounting principles.

-Measurement of financial guarantee liabilities
+• Measurement of financial guarantee liabilities

-The Group has analyzed the impact of IFRS 9 Financial Instruments on the measurement of financial guarantee liabilities.
+The Company has analysed the impact of IFRS 9 Financial Instruments on the measurement of financial guarantee liabilities.
 The analysis did not reveal any significant impact of IFRS 9 Financial Instruments on the measurement of liabilities in the loss allowance for expected credit losses.

-IFRS 15 Revenue from Contracts with Customers Clarifications to IFRS 15 Revenue from Contracts with Customers Effective date in the EU: annual periods beginning on or after 1 January 2018.
+IFRS 15 Revenue from Contracts with Customers

+Clarifications to IFRS 15 Revenue from Contracts with Customers

+Effective date in the EU: annual periods beginning on or after 1 January 2018.

-The standard specifies how and when to recognize revenue as well as requires more informative, relevant disclosures.
+The standard specifies how and when an IFRS reporter will recognize revenue as well as requires more informative, relevant disclosures.
 The standard replaces IAS 18 Revenue, IAS 11 Construction Contracts, IFRIC 18 Transfer of Assets from Customers and a number of interpretations concerning revenue recognition.